 - Oximetry.
-This simple test uses a small device placed on one of your fingers to measure your blood-oxygen level.
-It helps determine the severity of atelectasis.
+This simple test uses a small device placed on one of your fingers to measure your blood oxygen level.
+It helps in finding out how severe the atelectasis is.

 - Bronchoscopy.
-A flexible, lighted tube inserted down your throat allows your doctor to see what may be causing a blockage, such as a mucus plug, tumor or foreign body.
-This procedure may also be used to remove the blockages.
+During this test, a flexible, lighted tube is placed down your throat.
+It allows your doctor to see what may be causing a blockage.
+Possible causes include a mucus plug, tumor or foreign body.
+This test also may be used to take out blockages.